KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### Bucket List

-I crossed a couple of items off of my "bucket list": a meal at The Kitchen Table and coffee at The Hive.
+I crossed a couple of items off of my "bucket list": a meal at The Kitchen Table, a restaurant and bakery specializing in homestyle favorites, and coffee at The Hive, a student-led coffee shop.

 ![](2025-recap-images/the-kitchen-table-breakfast-buffet.jpg)
 The Kitchen Table's outstanding breakfast buffet

 ![](2025-recap-images/the-hive-counter.jpg)
-Coffee at The Hive, a student-led coffee shop.
+Coffee at The Hive.
 I had a signature Wake-Up Call.

 <!--
 ![](2025-recap-images/the-hive-menu.jpg)